 Tabla is one of the most commonly used instruments in Indian Classic Music and Dance performances.
-In this lesson, we will dive deep into Tabla history, types of Tablas, Talas and Gharanas in Tabla and how can one learn Tabla in the best possible way.
+In this informational Tabla lesson, we will dive deep into interesting Tabla Facts including its history, types of Tablas, Talas and Gharanas in Tabla and how can one learn Tabla in the best possible way.

 - What is Tabla?

-- What are Dayan and Bayan in Tabla?
+- Tabla Fact 2: What are Dayan and Bayan in Tabla?

-- What are the basic strokes of Tabla?
+- Tabla Fact 3: What are the basic strokes of Tabla?

-- How long does it take to learn Tabla?
+- Tabla Fact 5: How long does it take to learn Tabla?

 What is Tabla?